Caitlin Kennedy, PhD and Diana Zuckerman, PhD

 Sucralose may even cause cancer.
 Mice who consumed sucralose are more likely to develop lymphoma, a type of blood cancer.1

-Splenda is widely marketed as a replacement for sugar in baking, in addition to coffee and tea.
-For that reason, it is especially worrisome that Splenda is now known to chemically break down when heated to temperatures commonly used in baking.6, 7 When sucralose is baked with glycerol, a type of sugar that is commonly used in baked goods, it can create chloropropanols, chemical contaminants that can cause cancer.8
+Splenda is widely marketed as a replacement for sugar in baking, in addition to coffee, tea, and some soft drinks.
+Since it is used for baking, it is especially worrisome that Splenda is now known to chemically break down when heated to temperatures commonly used in baking.6,7 When sucralose is baked with glycerol, a type of sugar that is commonly used in baked goods, it can create chloropropanols, chemical contaminants that can cause cancer.8

 - U.S. Food and Drug Administration.
 1998.
 Food additives permitted for direct addition to food for human consumption; sucralose.
 21CFR Part 172 (Docket No. 87F-0086).
 Fed.
 Reg.
 63(64): 16417–16433. http://www.gpo.gov/fdsys/pkg/FR-1998-04-03/pdf/98-8750.pdf (accessed December 5, 2013). ▲